 You know what I used to say to myself?
 “Well, at least he doesn’t cheat on me.
 Let me love him harder and prove to him I believe he is a better man than what he exudes.

 Welp, I held onto that notion until a visit to my OB/GYN.
 I’m just grateful nothing passed to my unborn child.
 It didn’t take long for my body to expel of the invaders since I have a strong immune system.
-Yes, it happened twice.
+Yes, it happened not once but twice.
 While I listened to the lie he told me after confronting him, I still didn’t believe him.
-Yet, I took him back.
-Along with the homemade milk bath he made for me as atonement.
+I knew it didn’t make sense when he shared that his ex from college called him to suggest he visit a doctor.
+Now, keep in mind, his college years was 25 years ago.

 TMI?
 Well, you’re here, on this blog for a reason.
 Take note.
 Don’t make the same mistakes I did, repeatedly.